Port Vell Aerial Tramway: Technical details

 The line is 1303 m long, with sections of 652 m and 651 m.
 The original cabins, which are still in use, take 20 passengers each plus the cabin attendant, and have an empty weight of 1350 kg.

 The tramway was built by Bleichert on the Bleichert-Zuegg system with track ropes of 45 mm and a haul rope of 23 mm.
 There was also an auxiliary rope of 17 mm for a small open service vehicle, which could be used to evacuate the cabins.
 The cable speed is 3 m/s, driven by an electric motor in Miramar station, with tension weights in the Torre Sant Sebastià.

 Tower names

 Jaume I is the Catalan name of James I of Aragon (1208–1276), King of Aragon and Count of Barcelona.
-Sant Sebastià is the Catalan name of San Sebastián, the Spanish town where in 1907, Leonardo Torres Quevedo had opened his first public aerial tramway on Monte Ulia.
+Sant Sebastià is the Catalan name of San Sebastián, the Spanish town where in 1907, Leonardo Torres Quevedo had opened his pioneer public aerial tramway on Monte Ulia.